seatgeek/wrecker-ui/README.md

 # Wrecker-UI

-This tool contains a small HTTP server and javascript application that can be used to store the results of different `wrecker` runs and plot them.
+This tool contains a small HTTP server and javascript application that can be used to store the results of different [wrecker](https://github.com/lorenzo/wrecker) runs and plot them.

+[Wrecker](https://github.com/lorenzo/wrecker) is a library for building performance test suites that shines when testing REST APIs, where the result of one step needs to be used for the following one.

-It is meant to be used as a way to track progress between various runs of `wrecker` so it can be said confidently that the performance of a particular work flow was affected in between code changes.
+It is meant to be used as a way to track progress between various runs of [wrecker](https://github.com/lorenzo/wrecker) so it can be said confidently that the performance of a particular work flow was affected in between code changes.

 ## Installation